How to Buy a Home If You Don't Qualify For a Mortgage

 This is a great way to finance a home because the loan doesn't have to be paid back.

-In addition, it’s an easy process.
-There are no loan requirements and you can use the cash value for any purpose, not just to buy a home.
+In addition, it's an easy process.
+There are no loan requirements, and you can use the cash value for any purpose, not just to buy a home.

-And besides, a life insurance account has low-interest rates.
+Besides, a life insurance account has low-interest rates.

 Borrowing against a policy that has cash value is another way of borrowing from yourself.